Farzi: Premise

 Sunny is an artist disillusioned by the income inequality in India after failing to keep his grandfather's extensive printing press in business.
 He decides to team up with his best friend Firoz to make counterfeit money.
 They face challenges from Mansoor, a gangster, and Michael, a cop.
 According to co-creator Raj Nidimoru, the title refers to counterfeiting, as well as the "fakeness" inherent in people.

 Cast and characters

-Cameos
+Cameo appearance

 The following actors make cameos, reprising their roles from The Family Man: